NNDB

 It worked, and Leno was named Carson's "permanent guest host" in 1987, and when Carson announced his retirement in 1991, NBC named Leno as his replacement.
 Letterman was stunned, as Carson had been his mentor and The Tonight Show had been his long-time aspiration.
 Carson himself agreed that Letterman would've been a better choice, and advised him to walk away from the network.
 Letterman took an offer from CBS, and on Carson's last Tonight Show, Leno wasn't mentioned at all.

 After a few rough months as the new host, Leno eventually melted into the Tonight Show format.
-His monologues are longer than Carson's and not as memorable, but he projects an easygoing, nice guy persona that America seems to love.
-In 2004, Leno hired Stuttering John Melendez from Howard Stern's radio show -- but a press release from The Tonight Show said Melendez would be working with a speech coach to minimize or conquer his stutter.
-This is indicative of Leno's dilemma: The Tonight Show needs to appeal to a young, hip demographic, but without raising eyebrows among the show's sizable older audience.
-It's a delicate balance that Leno has mastered, and week after week, year after year, his Tonight Show remains #1 -- while Letterman's Late Show is consistently funnier.
+His monologues were longer than Carson's and not as memorable, but he projects an easygoing, nice guy persona that America seems to love.
+Leno's dilemma was that The Tonight Show needs to appeal to a young, hip demographic, but without raising eyebrows among the show's sizable older audience.
+It's a delicate balance that Leno mastered, and week after week, year after year, his Tonight Show remained #1 -- while Letterman's Late Show was consistently funnier.

 Father: Angelo Leno (insurance salesman, Italian, b.
 1911, d.
 16-Aug-1994)